MaeiMaei/aminopy-cookbook/docs/source/did.rst

 Device ID Bible
 =============================================

+.. note:: This is bound to become outdated as Team Amino is releasing an security update to address the libraries existence.
+I will include an warning in a timely manner if this happens.

 :subscript:`Most of this is from okok#7711, I updated it with his help.`

 `Download to original <https://cdn.discordapp.com/attachments/844596672574652416/853623881180774410/Device_ID_Generation.docx>`_